dynapsys/dockvirt/examples/4-microservices-stack/README.md

 **Problem:** No external access
 **Solution:** Check /etc/hosts and make sure the VMs have been assigned IPs

+> Note: Do not run `dockvirt` or `make` with `sudo`.
+The tools request sudo only when needed and act on your real HOME.

 **Problem:** High latency
 **Solution:** Increase the VM's RAM or use SSD storage